lucaisfirst/looks/useNotification/README.md

 # @react_hooks/use-Notification

-React Hook to update your document's use-Notification
+React Hook to update your document's Notification